 My research domain lies in between astrophysics and geophysical fluid dynamics.
 I am interested in how the most prominent atmospheric manifestations, witnessed at the planetary scale by telescopes and orbiting spacecraft, arise from smaller-scale atmospheric phenomena: turbulence, waves and instabilities.
 I work on various planetary atmospheres in the Solar System: from telluric planets (Mars, Venus) to giant planets (Saturn, Jupiter).

 I pursue this research goal by creating innovative climate computer models, used as both predictive and interpretative tools to complement the spacecraft exploration of planetary atmospheres to which I also participate.
 Since 2007, I have led the development of a mesoscale/LES model for Mars, and a similar effort for Venus has started in 2015.
 I have also been supervising the development of a high-resolution GCM for Saturn and Jupiter since 2012.
-We have a new post-doctoral position open for early 2017!

 Aside from research, I teach general physics, climate science, planetary science (undergraduate and master studies).
 I also develop software tools, which includes the online interface for the Mars Climate Database, and planetoplot, a Python-based tool to explore and plot data in netCDF files.

 - Since November 8th 2016, I am entitled to supervise research [HDR] by UPMC.

 - In 2013/2014, I was granted a 50% "délégation" by CNRS.

 - In 2009/2010, I was a post-doc at the The Open University, United Kingdom with Stephen R. Lewis.
 In spring 2010, I visited Instituto de Astrofisica de Andalucia, Spain during three months.